UBC-MDS/DSCI_541_priv-eth-sec/README.md

 | 4 | Case studies in ethics.
 Students come prepared.
 Class-wide discussion.| For homework, students prepare a 1-page report on a case study determined by the teaching staff.|<li>[First 20 minutes of the roundtable by Dr. Michal Kosinski](https://www.youtube.com/watch?v=wrpzE05MO7A)</li>The following video which you will watch for lecture 7 as well.<li>["Show Me Your Data and I'll Tell You Who You Are" by Sandra Wachter](https://www.youtube.com/watch?time_continue=27&v=YYb1Dtc1B40)</li> And the following video which you already have watched for lecture 6.<li>[The end of privacy](https://www.youtube.com/watch?v=NesTWiKfpD0)</li>|

-## Learning Outcomes

-By the end of the course, students will be able to:

-1. Identify situations in which data is sensitive, assess the risks, and articulate a reasoned response.
-2. Identify the pros and cons of situations in which data was collected for one purpose and later analyzed for other purposes.
-3. Identify trade-offs in security and privacy.
-4. Apply ethical theories to case studies.
-Consider privacy, human dignity, harm, the public good, legal issues, the role of ethics boards, and consent.
-5. Implement good security and privacy practices in data storage, use, and reporting.
-6. Explain why good security is not a product, but rather a process and a mindset.
-7. Argue for why security is complex and difficult, and why perfect security may be unachievable.

 ## Lecture Learning Objectives (These depend on how many of the lecture topics we can cover, and are subject to reordering.
 Some topics may need to be deferred to a following lecture.)